×

 With just two weeks to go, now would be a good time to race in with an entry, because we'd really, really wouldn't want to be disappointed with a bad name do we?

-That, and considering that apparently one of our copies of The IDOLM@STER ended up getting signed at the Enimence concert by Gō Shiina, it'd be such a waste if we'd have to keep it on our shelves.
+That, and considering that apparently one of our copies of the idolm@ster ended up getting signed at the Enimence concert by Go Shiina, it'd be such a waste if we'd have to keep it on our shelves.

 Goes to show that the games get out more than some of us...